quarkli/enhancedecdh/README.md

 1. Alice's key pair is A = aG, (Upper case A is public key; Lower case a is private key; G is the elliptic base point.)
 2. Bob's key pair is B = bG
 3. Alice's and Bob's shared key S = aB = bA = abG
+4. Alice encrypt M with S to get C = Enc(M, S), then send C to Bob.
+5. Bob decrypt C with S to get M = Dec(C, S)

 ### Enhanced ECDH encryption:
 Assume Alice is generating an encrypted message that only Bob can decrypt.